dooglahs/munki-client-bootstrap/README.md

 ## TO DO

-- Fix logging.
-Currently getting an error that the target drive is a read-only volume.
-- I will move all user creation to the post scripts.
 - After reboots, find a way to hide the login screen until it's needed.
 - Include checks for the admin and user in bound domains (currently only uses local node).
 - Locate the primary scripts on a server (so script is centrally maintained) and have a simple local script pull it (either "hdiutil attach URL/script.dmg" or a curl | exec).
 Idea from [Armin Briegel](http://scriptingosx.com/2015/08/mount-a-dmg-off-a-web-server/).